 White-Nosed Coati Facts

 - This remarkable mammal is frequently referred to by the common name of the White-nosed Coati, by those individuals who know of it.
-It also has yet another common name, though.
+The amazing creature also has yet another common name, though.
 That’s because some people refer to it by the name of the coatimundi.

-- In the primary language of the region of the world in which it appears, however, it’s referred to by several other common names, however.
-Those include the antoon, the pizote, and the tejón, depending upon the individual’s exact local region.
+- In the primary language of the section of the world in which this marvel of Nature appears, however, it’s referred to by several other common names, however.
+Those include the varying terms antoon, the pizote, and the tejón, depending upon the individual’s exact local region.

-- Researchers, meanwhile, typically refer to the creature by its formal scientific name.
+- Researchers, meanwhile, typically refer to the awesome animal by its formal scientific name.
 That’s the relatively easy to pronounce term, as such things go, of the Nasua narica.
-By either term one chooses to use to refer to it, the animal remains a fascinating species.
+By either title one chooses to use to refer to it, the animal remains a truly fascinating species.

-- The unique animal received its formal name at the hands of the highly renowned Swedish zoologist, botanist, and taxonomist Carl Linnaeus himself.
-He made the first known formal acknowledgement of it as a separate and distinct species in the year 1766.
+- The unique animal received that formal name at the hands of Carl Linnaeus himself.
+The highly esteemed Swedish zoologist accomplished the first formal acknowledgement of it as a separate and distinct species.
+He achieved that scientifically noteworthy deed in the year 1776.

-- Fortunately, both for it and those who appreciate the marvels of Nature, it seems to be maintaining a population base that’s both sizeable and stable.
-That situation further holds true thoughout the entirety of its known natural zone of habitation.
+- Fortunately, both for it and those who appreciate the marvels of Nature, the species seems to be maintaining a population base that continues to be both sizeable and stable.
+That situation also appears to hold true thoughout the entirety of its known natural zone of habitation.

-- Due to this situation, the IUCN currently lists the White-nosed Coati as Least Concern on its Red List.
+- Due to this situation, the IUCN currently lists the White-nosed Coati as Least Concern on its Red List of Threatened Species.
 Given the nature of its habitat, though, the mammal could face threats in the future.
 These include habitat loss and the looming threat of climate change.

 Related Articles